Ramifications of Re-Gaining Weight After FDL Surgery

 The Nature of FDL Surgery Results

-It’s important to note that massive weight loss patients, especially patients who lose weight having undergone bariatric surgery, gastric bypass, and other substantial weight loss surgeries, experience both horizontal and vertical skin laxity.
-Horizontal skin laxity can be challenging to address with standard abdominoplasty procedures (traditional tummy tuck) hence requiring Fleur-de-Lis procedure.
+It’s important to note that massive weight loss patients, especially patients who lose weight after having undergone bariatric surgery, gastric bypass, and other substantial weight loss surgeries, experience both horizontal and vertical skin laxity.
+Horizontal skin laxity can be challenging to treat with standard abdominoplasty procedures, hence requiring Fleur-de-Lis procedure.

 Though Fleur-de-Lis surgery offers long-term results, they are not entirely permanent.
 A key determinant of post-surgical results after FDL surgery is weight regain.
 Removal of the existing excess loose abdominal skin and excess tissue in the abdomen doesn’t prevent excess fat re-accumulation, which may affect the results.